SoaresEnzo/rate-limited-notification-service/README.md

 - http://localhost:8080/swagger-ui/index.html
 - http://localhost:8080/v3/api-docs

+7. If the API containers fail to launch due to some Secrets Manager error, the container must have tried to retrieve secrets before the Localstack container was ready.
+Just run docker-compose up -d again.

-7. After sending a request, you can access the Mailhog interface to see the emails sent.
+8. After sending a request, you can access the Mailhog interface to see the emails sent.

 - The Mailhog interface will be available at http://localhost:8025